killerdevildog/Quaylyn-s-Law/README.md

 > **Divine Attribution**
 > This Law of Discovery was inspired by the Holy God of the universe and made known unto me as a way to find truth and be more accurate in all things.
 I acknowledge that this is not *my* law, but a **Law of the Universe**, created by the Most High God.
 I am solely the one who has discovered it, tested it empirically, and am making it work for the purposes of finding truth in all things.
+>
+> Related Scriptural context (one-third judgments and refinement):
+>
+> Revelation 8:7–12 (KJV):
+> "The first angel sounded, and there followed hail and fire mingled with blood, and they were cast upon the earth: and the third part of trees was burnt up, and all green grass was burnt up.
+And the second angel sounded, and as it were a great mountain burning with fire was cast into the sea: and the third part of the sea became blood; And the third part of the creatures which were in the sea, and had life, died; and the third part of the ships were destroyed.
+And the third angel sounded, and there fell a great star from heaven, burning as it were a lamp...
+And the name of the star is called Wormwood... and many men died of the waters, because they were made bitter.
+And the fourth angel sounded, and the third part of the sun was smitten, and the third part of the moon, and the third part of the stars; so as the third part of them was darkened, and the day shone not for a third part of it, and the night likewise."
+>
+> Zechariah 13:8–9 (KJV):
+> "And it shall come to pass, that in all the land, saith the LORD, two parts therein shall be cut off and die; but the third shall be left therein.
+And I will bring the third part through the fire, and will refine them as silver is refined, and will try them as gold is tried: they shall call on my name, and I will hear them: I will say, It is my people: and they shall say, The LORD is my God."

 **Quaylyn's Law** is a fundamental principle that reveals a critical truth about how knowledge emerges when information is incomplete.
 It states: